pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ###### "Vacancies are just noise"

 Another complaint is that vacancy numbers are just too noisy to be helpful.
 But, if vacancies were a vacant metric, we would expect them to be just noise.
-But vacancies and unemployment are strongly negatively correlated.
-They describe a well-defined Beveridge curve.
-In fact the Beveridge curve is one of the most robust macro relationships—how would it arise if vacancy data were vacuous?
-Given that unemployment and vacancies come from two entirely different sources (JOLTS and CPS), it is striking that they comove so closely.
+But vacancies and unemployment are [strongly negatively correlated](https://www.brookings.edu/interactive/historical-comparison-of-vacancy-and-unemployment-rates-and-full-employment-rate-of-unemployment-feru/?r=1788407&b=1), tracing a hyperbolic Beveridge curve.
+The Beveridge curve is [one of the most robust macro relationships](https://youtu.be/rA4S9lFiU3o)—how would it arise if vacancy data were vacuous?
+Given that unemployment and vacancies come from two entirely different sources—a firm survey, JOLTS, and a household survey, CPS—it is striking that they comove so closely.

 ###### Why are fake vacancies an issue now?

 Firms have been posting vacancies for a century at least, so why do vacancies only appear fake now?
 The reason is that in 2022–2024, the labor market was exceptionally tight: the tightest it had been since the end of World War 2.
 Such exceptional tightness means that vacancies are filled at the slowest rate in the postwar period.
-Indeed, in a tight market, jobseekers find jobs at a high rate, but [firms fill vacancies at a slow rate](https://youtu.be/t58mkFJ2Zlo)—as [predicted by matching models](https://youtu.be/TQ_fAN7rd6Q).
+Indeed, in a tight market, job seekers find jobs at a high rate, but [firms fill vacancies at a slow rate](https://youtu.be/t58mkFJ2Zlo)—as [predicted by matching models](https://youtu.be/TQ_fAN7rd6Q).

 Because vacancies are filled at such slow rate, the number of vacancies posted for one actual position has exploded—reinforcing the impression of fake vacancies.
 But this was expected: this is exactly what matching models predict.
 Firms post several vacancies per position because they realize that the yield of each vacancy is low.